apache/cordova-docs/docs/en/edge/guide/getting-started/windows-phone/index.md

 4. Review the project structure
 -------------------------------

-- The 'www' folder contains your PhoneGap html/js/css and any other resources included in your app.
+- The 'www' folder contains your Cordova html/js/css and any other resources included in your app.
 - Any content that you add here needs to be a part of the Visual Studio project, and it must be set as content.

     ![](img/guide/getting-started/windows-phone/wp7projectstructure.PNG)